 struct<col1:STRING,col2:bigINT>, but cannot be implicitly or explicitly converted into

-- In the earlier version of MaxCompute, values of the DOUBLE type can be implicitly converted to the BIGINT type.
-Owing to some reasons, such conversions may lead to data loss, which is not allowed by common database systems.
+- In the earlier version of MaxCompute, values of the DOUBLE type can be implicitly converted into the BIGINT type.
+Such conversions may cause data loss, which is not allowed by common database systems.

 select user_id+age+'12345', concat(user_name,user_id,age) from user;

 - Implicit conversion with relational operators